ZenitH-AT/nvidia-update/README.md

 > * **pfid**: Product Family (GPU) ID (e.g. _GeForce GTX 2080 Ti_: 877)
 > * **osID**: Operating System ID (e.g. _Windows 10 64-bit_: 57)
 > * **dch**: Windows Driver Type (_Standard_: 0, _DCH_: 1)

+Q. The "NVIDIA Control Panel" is missing after installing the DCH driver!
+How can I fix this?

+> We use the NVIDIA [AjaxDriverService](https://gfwsl.geforce.com/services_toolkit/services/com/nvidia/services/AjaxDriverService.php).
+> This is a very frustrating issue that a minority of users face when using this script for the first time.
+>
+> Some solutions include:
+>
+> * Restarting your computer (sometimes two restarts are required)
+> * Running the script again with the `-clean` parameter (this seems to fix the issue for most but you will need to reconfigure any control panel and/or driver settings)

 ## ZenitH-AT's changes